ramanshahdatascience/contector/README.md

    it's helpful to routinely be steady in reaching out to 1-2 people who have bubbled up each day, building up a margin so you can gradually work through clumps that bubble up.
-1. Use the `average_recency` sheet to monitor how you're keeping up your relationship management in general.
-I find, between people who fall all the way to near-zero recency and others whom I contact more regularly and spontaneously, that my average recency fluctuates in the 57-68% range.
-   You'll find in practice that this score fluctuates as you get busier and less busy with billable work, life events, etc.
+1. Use the `average_recency` sheet to monitor things.
+The aforementioned clumps organize themselves, bubble upward, and smooth out over multiple 16-week cycles.
+You may occasionally get slammed with other obligations and spend less time on relationships.
+The average recency provides a crude measurement of all this.
+My average recency fluctuates in the 57-68% range; steady is good.
 1. Add, remove, promote, and demote people from your power circles as they become relevant, ghost you, etc., by adding rows or adjusting tier labels.